bjornmeansbear/lectureScripts/WhatIsSGD.md

 >
 > Sustainability.
 Experimental letterforms made using 000letter <http://kielm.land/>. playing around w/ idea of minimal line width and general scale for saving both space and ink coverage.

 Instead of just reducing or minimizing resources, could we reuse or recycle?
 Is there a way to graphic design that uses old materials over and over again?
 Can we apply the Cradle to Cradle cyclical idea of _waste = food_‡4 to our graphic designing?
+Via the "waste = food" concept, Michael Braungart and William McDonough want us to understand our culture's problematic relationship with waste.
+Nature produces no waste; outputs from one system are always inputs for another.
+However, our current design and consumer cultures do not operate in this way.
+Karrie Jacobs points this out quite bluntly in her essay _Disposability, Graphic Design, Style, and Waste_: designers make garbage.
+Our inputs have only one output, trash!
+And trash must be sent away; not locally used for making more design…

 This line of design problem solving is limited in its ability to exact meaningful change.
 It tackles resultant outcomes from a resource perspective; but doesn’t embrace “that all life should flourish.”
 Negative effects can be minimized, but is focusing on resource efficiencies enough?
 Making choices around resource use might make “less bad”  graphic design, but it doesn’t necessarily make for _sustainable_ graphic design.

+## Green Acres

+An example from my own work...

 ## Ideological, Critical, Beautiful